willy-dev/AVA/README.md

 ## Problems we've found
 All login mechanism work properly, but sometimes OpenCV camera doesn't show up when calling a function from app.py or when logging in.
 But restarting app.py once or twice always solves the problem.

+### Please remember to download both hardware and software changes when applying the communication settings on your PLC or else you'll encounter errors

 ## Amazing resources I have learned from
 - https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/